for-giobbe/phy/Building a Tree in a BI Framework .md

 ## Posterior Probabilities & nodal support overestimation:

 As we have seen before, different metrics of nodal support are associated with different approaches to the phylogenetic inference.
-BI analyses are associated to Posterior Probabilities - also called credibility - which are calculated from the frequencies with which they occur in the trees sampled within the stationary state, and range from 0 to 1.
+BI analyses are associated to Posterior Probabilities - also called clade credibility values - which are calculated from the frequencies with which they occur in the trees sampled at the stationary state, ranging from 0 to 1.
+PPs are substantially the proportion of the time that a bipartition is found and should be considered as an approximation of the posterior probability of the bipartition.

 Nonetheless, as we said before, different metrics have different pitfalls and PPs habe been often associated with an overestimation